zsiki/ls/doc/source/usersguide.rst

 #.
 In the the plug-in dialog enable experiental plugins
 #.
 Look for SurveyingCalculation plug-in and press Install button

-    | In the QGIS Desktop you must enable the SurveyingCalculation plug-in in
-    | the plug-in dialog.
-After it the menu and the toolbar of the plug-in
-    | will be visible.
+After installing the plug-in you must enable it in the *Manage and Install Plugins* dialog.
+After it the menu and the toolbar of the plug-in will be visible.

 .. figure:: images/01.jpg
    :scale: 80 %